Fabric for Cosplay: A Beginner’s Guide to Choosing Your Material

 what fabric to use for cosplay?

 Before I started cosplaying, I knew nothing about fabrics and sewing.
 The first time I walked into a fabric store to find material for a costume, I was completely overwhelmed by all the choices.
 If it wasn’t for my friends helping me out, I think I would have immediately walked back out without buying anything.
-Even after 10 years, I’m not an expert at fabrics, but I’ve learned enough to get around a fabric store and understand the basic terms.

-After you’ve gained some experience, try sewing with different types of fabric.
 The best way to learn about fabric is to just start working with them.
 Go to your local fabric store and look at the fabric, feel the texture and stretchiness, and see how it hangs to get a feel for how it will look in a costume.
 While this guide can get you started, there is no substitute for gaining experience with hands-on learning.

 How to choose the right fabric for your character